 For most benchmarks, contention is relatively rare, and the contended density is less than one in a million.
-Volano, RC and TCOM, the benchmarks designed to test multithreading and synchronization, have the highest density.
-Note that even for these, the actual density value is small; this suggests that techniques based on presumed low contention will be (and indeed are) effective [1, 23].
+Volano, RollerCoaster and telecom, the benchmarks designed to test multithreading and synchronization, have the highest density.
+Note that even for these, the actual density value is small; this suggests that techniques based on presumed low contention will be (and indeed are) effective [1, 22].

 The concurrency.lockContended.percentile metric shows the existence of hot spots of contention.
-In our suite only highly multi-threaded programs, TCOM, Volano, and RC, have percentiles significantly less than 90%.
-RC has a somewhat mild contended percentile of 33%; this actually corresponds with the algorithm design of this particular implementation, which uses multiple locks to avoid contention bottlenecks.
+In our suite only highly multithreaded programs, telecom, Volano, and RollerCoaster, have percentiles significantly less than 90%.
+RollerCoaster has a somewhat mild contended percentile of 36%; this actually corresponds with the algorithm design of this particular implementation, which uses multiple locks to avoid contention bottlenecks.
 The cause for the distribution of Volano's hot spots is not entirely clear (Volano is closed source, which impedes investigation), but we note that it has a relatively high number of locks [1], and so contention hot spots are less likely.

-The telecom benchmark has the smallest percentile, 19.1%.
+The telecom benchmark has the smallest percentile, 19.4%.
 Although the benchmark tries to reduce lock contention through the use of separate locks for each of 15 resources, the resources themselves are all accessed through a single java.util.Vector.
 High contention on the single lock associated with that object results in an overall high contended percentile.

-concurrency.lockContended.bin: Knowing the relative number of contended and uncontended lock operations can give a more precise idea of how contention is being experienced-as in TCOM, the amount of contention may not be evenly distributed among contended locks.
+concurrency.lockContended.bin Knowing the relative number of contended and uncontended lock operations can give a more precise idea of how contention is being experienced-as in telecom, the amount of contention may not be evenly distributed among contended locks.
 A locking algorithm that adapts to contention level may then be appropriate.
-A bin metric, can be used to classify locks and the relative amount of contention; this metric will describe the relative percentage of lock requested while already held by 0, 1, or \geq 2 threads.
+A bin metric, can be used to classify locks and the relative amount of contention; this metric will describe the relative percentage of lock requested while already held by 0, 1, or ≥ 2 threads.
 We hope to compute this metric as part of our future work.